identityclash/hapi-login-test/README.md

 <li><a href="https://github.com/hueniverse/iron">Iron</a> - cryptographic utility for sealing a JSON object using symmetric key encryption with message integrity verification</li>
 <li><a href="https://github.com/isaacs/json-stringify-safe">JSON-Stringify-Safe</a> - JSON.stringify but silently protects against circular references</li>
 <li><a href="https://github.com/lodash/lodash">Lodash</a> - Utility library for JavaScript working with iterating arrays, objects, & strings; manipulating & testing values; and creating composite functions</li>
+<a href="https://github.com/antirez/redis">Redis</a> - Key-value in-memory database that persists on disk
 <li><a href="https://github.com/request/request">Request</a> - Simplified HTTP request client</li>
 <li><a href="https://github.com/defunctzombie/node-uuid">UUID</a> - Generate RFC-compliant UUIDs in JavaScript; a forked implementation from <a href="https://github.com/broofa/node-uuid">Node UUID</a></li>
 </ul>